Suicidal and Homicidal Thoughts

 If we feel a worsening level of depression and suicidal thoughts are beginning to form, the first step is to ensure personal safety.
 This means removing weapons or medications from our environment, or removing ourselves from unsafe places or people.
 We need to reach out immediately to those who we feel safe around and trust, and seek professional medical treatment.
 If we cannot cope with thoughts of self-harm, it is imperative that we call one of the following crisis lines immediately (MFMER, 2018):

 - TTY users please use your preferred relay service or dial 711 then 1-800-273-8255

 - Text NAMI or HOME to 741-741

 When instances of anger arise, we need to postpone any and all conversation until we have a chance to reflect on what specifically is causing our anger.
 We will benefit from removing ourselves from the situation and thinking about something soothing or repeat a calming word (APA, 2019).

 It is recommended that we engage in deep breathing.
 This is a technique recommended for managing all forms of intense emotion, as it allows us to take a step back from the upsetting stimuli, catch our breath and self-soothe.
-This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (Pearson, 2019).
-To start, breathe in deeply while counting to four.
-Imagine filling the stomach with our breath, allowing our abdomen to expand on inhale.
+This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (USDHHS, 2021 April).
+To start, we breathe in deeply while counting to four.
 Next, we hold our breath for four seconds.
-Then we exhale for four seconds.
-Do this at least five times in a row before moving on to the next task.
-Consider playing music with a slow beat, and breathing to the rhythm (Pearson, 2020).
+Then exhale for four seconds.
+We do this at least five times in a row before moving on to our next task.
+We can also play music with a slow beat, and breath to the rhythm (USDHHS, 2021 June).

 We can take a walk or do something physical to expel the increase in energy (APA, 2019).
 For a list of ideas regarding mind/body interconnectedness and movement, click here.